Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 - Select Albums to view your existing photos.

-- Select the sharing option you require.
-The same privacy setting will be applied to the entire album.
+- Select the sharing option you would like to use.
+The same privacy setting will now be applied to the entire album.

 As above, choose Custom to narrow your sharing down to a select few.